maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ---

-As an example of a peaceful protest, I looked at an instance between
+As an example of a peaceful protest, I looked at an instance between November 26th and 28th, where the farmers held peaceful protests at Nirankari ground, [according to an article by *Indian Express*](https://indianexpress.com/article/india/one-year-of-farm-laws-timeline-7511961/).

 ---